anderson-aristotle/ruby-gem-study/study.md

 can be used within Javascript applications.

-As an excercise, briefly research each of the gems above and indicate below whether you think each gem mostly provides command line functionality, or mostly provides features that Ruby developers can use in the code they write.
+As an excercise, briefly research each of the gems above and indicate below whether you think each gem mostly provides command line functionality, mostly provides features that Ruby developers can use in the code they write, or both.
 Submit a pull request when finished.

 bcrypt:     `<!-- your answer here -->`
 capybara:   `<!-- your answer here -->`